Post Human: Survival Horror: Lyrics and themes

 "Obey" was written about how people are told to co-operate with the status quo, particularly politically and socially, instead of demanding better.
 He would express how fear forces us to accept the way things are and how we just obey the system.
 The song was written from the perspective of the oppressor towards the people being oppressed, citing the example of a warning given by then US president Donald Trump to anti-racist protestors in the wake of the murder of George Floyd.
-The collaboration with Yungblud started when the band's keyboardist, songwriter and producer, Jordan Fish had the suggestion to get Yungblud on the track as that's what he felt the song needed.
+The collaboration with Yungblud started when the band's keyboardist, songwriter, and producer Jordan Fish had the suggestion to get Yungblud on the track as that's what he felt the song needed.

-Sykes did not have much to say about "Itch for the Cure (When Will We Be Free?)", though he stated how the themes of the song were directly tied and linked to the follow-up on the record "Kingslayer", featuring Babymetal.
+Sykes did not have much to say about "Itch for the Cure (When Will We Be Free?)", although he stated how the themes of the song were directly tied and linked to the follow-up on the record "Kingslayer", featuring Babymetal.
 The song title for "Itch for the Cure (When Will We Be Free?)" would be a confirmed reference and nod to "Cure for the Itch" off of Linkin Park's Hybrid Theory.

-He would go on to say about how the idea of "Kingslayer" originally came about when he was playing Call of Duty in Amsterdam, and the "Kingslayer" is what everyone wants to be.
+Sykes went on to say about how the idea of "Kingslayer" originally came about when he was playing Call of Duty in Amsterdam, and the "Kingslayer" is what everyone wants to be.
 He used the idea as an analogy for the idea of then US president Donald Trump condemning ANTIFA as a "terrorist organisation" and the Extinction Rebellion causing chaos, as he felt that people have to go out and do what they feel is right, no matter the cost.
 Hence the themes and for "Kingslayer" to break the barriers of the reality.
 Sykes would go on to compare the sound of the song to something off their second studio album Suicide Season, and how the cute vocals of Babymetal on the chorus would make for a perfect contrast on "Kingslayer".

 Sykes said that "1x1" was written about "the guilt that we as a society carry for what we've done to other species and ethnicities and other genders", while also taking inspiration from his past history and struggles with drug addiction, citing it as the most personal song on the record to him.

 "One Day the Only Butterflies Left Will Be in Your Chest as You March Towards Your Death" features Evanescence vocalist Amy Lee.
-The song on the surface is about a relationship, but the hidden meaning is actually about the relationship between human and mother nature which Sykes describes as "abusive".
+The song is superficially about a relationship, but the hidden meaning is actually about the relationship between humans and mother nature, which Sykes has described as "abusive".